-ELLEN CARNAHAN
+Ellen Carnahan Independent

-Age: 63
+Age: 65

 Director Since: 2016

+Committees: Audit &

-Committees: Audit, Compensation (Chair) & Nominating and Corporate Governance
+Compensation (Chair)

-Other Current Public Company Boards:
+Other Current Public

+Company Boards:

 Enova International, Inc.

 Ellen Carnahan has served as a director since November 2016.
 Ms. Carnahan is currently Principal of Machrie Enterprises, where she has served since 2008 as an investor in private companies and venture funds and director of public and venture-backed private technology companies.
 She previously spent more than 18 years at William Blair Capital Management, where she served as Managing Director and Head of Technology Investing.
 From 1983 to 1987, Ms. Carnahan served as Vice President of Marketing and Planning at SPSS, Inc., an analytics software vendor now part of IBM Corporation.
-Ms. Carnahan has served on the boards of directors for numerous public companies, including since 2015 as a director of Enova International, Inc., a technology and analytics company focused on providing online financial services, and from 2003 to 2015 as a director for Integrys Energy Group, Inc., an energy holding company whose operating subsidiaries provided natural gas and electricity in regulated and non-regulated markets.
-Ms. Carnahan also serves as a trustee of The JNL Funds, a registered investment fund, and served on its audit committee from 2013 to 2017.
+Ms. Carnahan has served on the boards of directors for numerous public companies, including since 2015 as a director of Enova International, Inc., a leading provider of online financial services to non-prime consumers and small businesses, and from 2003 to 2015 as a director for Integrys Energy Group, Inc., an energy holding company whose operating subsidiaries provided natural gas and electricity in regulated and non-regulated markets.
+She is the Chair of the Audit Committee at Enova International, Inc. Ms. Carnahan also serves as a trustee of The JNL Funds, a registered investment fund, and has served on its audit and governance committees and chairs one of the investment committees.
 Ms. Carnahan is an active member of Chicago's corporate and entrepreneurship community.
 In 2010, she was appointed to the Illinois Governor's Economic Recovery Commission, and in 2010 and 2015, she was named one of the Techweek100 Top Technology Leaders in Chicago.
 Ms. Carnahan holds an M.B.A. from the Booth School at the University of Chicago and a B.B.A. from the University of Notre Dame.

-JEFFREY T. DIEHL
+Jeffrey T. Diehl Independent

-Age: 48
+Age: 50

 Director Since: 2008

+Committees:

-Committees: Audit & Nominating and Corporate
+Nominating and

+Corporate Governance

-Governance (Chair)
+(Chair)